 You should know that there are a four guiding principles to keep in mind when traveling to India:

-- Conservative Dress – Compared to styles in the US, or Europe, for example, dress in India is more conservative than what you may be used to.
-You should keep your knees and your arms covered at all times to be respectful of the local culture and avoid any unwanted attention.
+- Conservative Dress – Compared to styles in the US, or Europe, for example, Indian women dress a bit more conservatively than what you may be used to.
+You should keep your knees and your legs covered at all times to be respectful of the local culture and avoid any unwanted attention.
 Many tend to keep their shoulders covered as well (so leave the tank tops at home).
 However, I’ll note that showing your stomach is not viewed unfavorable – likely due to the long standing popularity of the saree.
-You should not view this as a hinderance, however – it’s just an opportunity to be more creative in your dress!
+You should not view any of this as a hinderance, however – it’s just an opportunity to be more creative in your dress!
 Also, as a general note, when visiting Muslim religious sites you will likely be asked to put on a covering on top of your clothing, no matter what you wear.

 - Weather – The time of year that you visit will have a a definite impact on what you bring with you, and I’ll cover this in more detail throughout this post.
 Just for general reference, in Mumbai, the daily highs average from the upper 80s to the lower 90s every month of the year.
 Across most of the country, the best time to visit is during the winter months and spring months.
 The time of year that you’ll likely want to avoid when visiting India is June – September, during the monsoon season, which is very rainy.
 However, if you must travel during this time, tips for this can be found below too!

 - Light Packing – I’ve mentioned this in other posts, but whenever you pack, it’s always important to keep things light.
 It’s likely that you’ll need to carry your luggage from place to place, so it’s best to avoid lugging unnecessary weight around.